 The examples use only the mandatory data elements defined in Section 8.1.
-Extension elements are not considered.
+Extension elements are not considered and neither are SIP bodies.
 When a given mandatory field is not applicable to a SIP entity, we use the horizontal dash ("-") to represent it.